 Do you want to learn to be a more effective, evidence-based educator?
 Want to be able to talk about something you actually did in your job interview?
 Are you curious about a particular assessment or teaching method you have heard about?
 You might want learn how to integrate active learning into large lectures…address a misconception that affects the learning of a particular tricky concept…improve student motivation and retention, or design and implement a flipped classroom module.

-The internship is an opportunity to get real experience in teaching: plan an innovation, evaluate how it works, and hopefully, help improve the learning outcomes of students.
-Specific to your project, the internship is designed to provide an experience toward reaching your particular professional goals- whether in outreach, industry, or higher education.
+The internship is an opportunity to get real experience in teaching: plan instruction, evaluate how it works, and hopefully, help improve the learning outcomes of students.
+Each project is different, providing an experience to help each intern reach individual career goals- whether in outreach, industry, or higher education.

 In the process, you’ll learn how to become a reflective practitioner of evidence-based teaching, and prepare for responsibilities you’ll face in the classroom as a future faculty member.
-Over the course of completing your internship project, you’ll be introduced to educational research, including quantitative and qualitative methods.
-Several interns have gone on to publish the findings of the internship project, present their outcomes at an academic conference, or turn their internship project into a chapter in their dissertation.
 Becoming a Delta intern is also a great opportunity to network with other people excited about teaching.

 What are the prerequisites for doing an internship?

-Taking and completing one semester-long teaching and learning course is required to join a cohort internship.
-This can include local Delta courses or CIRTL online courses, both asynchronous and synchronous.
+1. The teaching and learning course can include local Delta courses or CIRTL online courses, both asynchronous and synchronous, as well as partner offerings or approved alternatives (consult us as needed).
 Courses include Effective Teaching with Technology, The College Classroom, Diversity in the College Classroom, Instructional Materials Development, and Informal Education.
-The coursework can be in-progress when you begin the pre-internship workshops.

 What is the timing of an internship and how much time do I need to commit?

 Time commitment: Most internships are not funded.
 Interns can expect to spend on average about 3-5 hrs per week during the semester that the project is implemented.
-This will include meetings with a faculty or instructional staff partner and attendance at the program seminar (1.5 hrs/wk).
-Designing your project proposal will take place over a couple of months before the seminar semester (starting in October for spring projects and April for fall projects).
+This will include observations of the course, meetings with faculty partner, work on the teaching plan, and attendance at the program seminar (2h/week).

 When during the year do the cohorts begin and how do you join a cohort of interns?